Bartlebys/Bartleby/Documents/BSFS.md

 - You can decide when to apply the local change (for example if you are playing a sound file of a synchronized playlist, the playlist file update may occur when you reach the end when the BSFS delegate validate the change)

-# Models
+# BSFS Models

-+ Box - The root folder node that contains all the nodes
++ Box - Refers The root folder node that contains all the nodes
-+ Node - A file , a folder or an Alias that refers to its Blocks
++ Node - Refers to A file , a folder or an Alias, and stores pointers to its Blocks
 + Block - The model that reference a block file (the raw bytes chunks)
 + Transaction - A serialized BSFS operation with a comment